sraaphorst/scheduler-simple-optimization-metaheuristics/README.md

 observations.

-We provide several different techniques for doing so, along with a brute force algorithm (which tries all permutations of the observations and finds the one that scores the highest for comparison). # simple_metaheuristics
+We provide several different techniques for doing so, along with a brute force algorithm (which tries all permutations of the observations and finds the one that scores the highest for comparison).